Digital Nomad Visa in Spain: Requirements, Taxes and Application Process

 Frequently Asked Questions

-Can I work for foreign clients?
+Can digital nomads work for foreign clients in Spain?

-Can I apply for Beckham Law?
+Can digital nomads apply for the Beckham Law in Spain?

 What happens if I stay more than 183 days?